jverzani/AMRVW.jl/examples/amrvw.md

 In the real-coefficient case,  $m=2$ is used to allow the calculations to be done over the real numbers.
 For the complex-coefficient case, $m=1$ is possible.

+The following internal code demonstrates how to pull out a shift in the complex ($m=1$) case:

 ```
 ps  =  [0.0 + 1.0im, -1.0 + 0.0im, 0.0 + 0.0im, 0.0 + 0.0im, 0.0 - 1.0im, 1.0 + 0.0im]
 F = A.amrvw(ps)